attilammagyar/js80p/README.md

 further from the center the echos will be, bouncing back and forth between the right and left speaker.

+<a id="usage-effects-echo-cm"></a>

+##### Side-chain Compression Mode

+Click on the black box in the header section of the Echo effect above the [compression parameters](#usage-effects-echo-cth) or use the mouse wheel while holding the cursor above it to select the operating mode of the compressor:

+ * **COMP**: compression, the volume of the echo is reduced while the dry signal is above the [threshold](#usage-effects-echo-cth), so that the sound can be crystal clear while also letting the echo tail be loud and long once the dry signal stops.

+ * **EXPD**: expansion, the volume of the echo is reduced when the dry signal goes below the [threshold](#usage-effects-echo-cth), so the sound can be very atmospheric while allowing precise control over the echo tail length and drop-off.

 <a id="usage-effects-echo-cth"></a>

+##### Side-chain Compression

+The following information applies when the
+[side-chain compression mode](#usage-effects-echo-cm) is set to **COMP**.

-##### Side-chain Compression Threshold (CTH)
+###### Side-chain Compression Threshold (CTH)

 Threshold for the side-chain compression: when the input signal goes above this level, the effect will reduce the volume of the echos in order to keep them from stealing the spotlight from the original signal in the mix.
 Once the input signal goes below the threshold, the echos will be brought up to their intended level.

-##### Side-chain Compression Attack Time (CATK)
+###### Side-chain Compression Attack Time (CATK)

 Set how fast or how slow the compression should kick in when the raw signal goes above the threshold.

-##### Side-chain Compression Release Time (CREL)
+###### Side-chain Compression Release Time (CREL)

 Set how fast or how slow the compression should bring back the echo signal to its normal level once the raw input signal goes below the threshold.

-##### Side-chain Compression Ratio (CR)
+###### Side-chain Compression Ratio (CR)

 Control the amount of compression that is applied to the echo signal based on the loudness of the raw input signal.

-For example, if the [compression threshold](#usage-effects-echo-cth) is -11 dB, and the input signal is -5 dB, then the input is 6 dB louder than the threshold, because `-11 + 6 = -5`.
-A compression ratio of 3 will turn this 6 dB difference into `6 / 3 = 2` dB, so the target gain will be `-11 + 2 = -9` dB,
-which means a -4 dB signal reduction.
+For example, if the threshold is -11 dB, and the input signal is -5 dB, then the input is 6 dB louder than the threshold, because `-11 + 6 = -5`.
+A compression ratio of 3 will turn this 6 dB difference into `6 / 3 = 2` dB, so the target gain will be `-11 + 2 = -9` dB, which means a -4 dB signal
+reduction.
 The trick with side-chaining is that the necessary loudness reduction is calculated for one signal, but applied to another; in this case, the echo signal is the one which gets the -4 dB reduction, in order to let the raw sound shine.

 Later, if the input signal reaches -2 dB, then the difference from the -11 dB threshold will be 9 dB.
 Since `9 / 3 = 3`, and `-11 + 3 = -8`, the -2 dB signal